Famous Food In India

-Indian meals isn’t complete without naan at its side.
+Indian meals aren't complete without naan at its side.

-The word chapat means "slap","flat" which describes the traditional method of forming rounds of thin dough by slapping the dough between the wetted palms of the hands.
+The word chapati means "slap", "flat" which describes the traditional method of forming rounds of thin dough by slapping the dough between the wetted palms of the hands.

 With each slap, the round of dough is rotated.

-The parotta, unlike the paratha, it is made with a maida flour, which has a higher gluten percentage.
-Usually, parottas are eaten with vegetable or chicken, mutton or beef (a spicy curry).
+The parotta, unlike the paratha, is made with maida flour, which has a higher gluten percentage.
+Usually, parottas are eaten with vegetables or chicken, mutton, or beef (a spicy curry).

-Many people confused with the paratha and parotta as both are flat breads and share the similar crispy flakiness and layers.
+Many people are confused with the paratha and parotta as both are flatbreads and share similar crispy flakiness and layers.